groman1/fterman/README.md

 - Built-in settings menu with:
 - - Customizable keybinds (all default keybinds except for workspace keys)
 - - Useful options (show/hide file size, use dynamic/static search)
-- - Customizable colors for directories and symlinks
+- - Customizable colors for all types of entries
 - Symlink destinations are shown next to the symlinks
 - Broken symlinks have their own color
 # Notes